 In line with this trend, marketing and brand teams in global companies are using their digital asset management platforms widely and frequently, and probably take their working resources pretty much for granted.

 But we believe you can deliver much more value to your business from your digital asset management platform if everyone in the organisation makes use of it, not just your marketing teams.

 It’s true that people working in other departments don’t always see themselves as directly responsible for the brand.
-And yet, if your HR team, sales people and IT department are all able to get hold of the current, approved and brand compliant digital assets they need, the outcome is hugely positive in terms of brand consistency, brand experience, and ultimately your business.
+And yet, if your HR team, sales people and IT department are all able to get hold of the current, approved and brand compliant digital assets they need, the outcome is hugely positive in terms of brand consistency, acing the basics of rebranding, brand experience, and ultimately your business.